Hidden Conversations Inside the Body

 • mitochondrial output

-Instead of accelerating metabolism, repeated scarcity signals can cause the body to become more cautious with energy use.
+Instead of accelerating metabolism, repeated scarcity signals often make the body more cautious with energy use.

 The Safety vs. Scarcity Conversation

-When signals indicate safety and resource stability, metabolism tends to remain flexible.
+When signals indicate safety and stability, metabolism tends to remain flexible.

-But when signals suggest uncertainty, depletion, or stress, the body may begin to conserve.
+But when signals suggest stress, depletion, or inconsistency…

-It means the body is responding to the information it is receiving.
+It means your body is responding to the information it’s receiving.

-And much of that information travels through subtle channels:
+Much of that information comes through subtle, often overlooked channels:

 • nervous system signaling